 Where employees are exposed to a toxic substance in excess of the PEL established by OSHA standards (without regard to the use of respirator protection), a citation for exceeding the air contaminant standard shall be issued.
-The violation shall be classified as serious or other-than-serious on the criteria set forth in the Chemical Sampling Information web page and based on whether respirators are being used.
+The violation shall be classified as serious or other-than-serious on the criteria set forth in the Occupational Chemical Database webpage and based on whether respirators are being used.
 Classification of these violations is dependent upon the determination that an illness is reasonably predictable at the measured exposure level.